iitpkd/courses/cse/cs3020-Database-Management-Systems.md

 ---
-**CS3020 Database Management Systems**
+title: Database Management Systems
+code: CS3020
+category: XXX
+credits: 3-0-0-3
+prereq:
+---

+# Learning Objectives
-Learning Objectives: This course provides an introduction to relational database systems.
+This course provides an introduction to relational database systems.
 The topics covered include the relational model, SQL, transactions, database design, and concepts and algorithms for building database management systems.

+# Learning Outcomes
-Learning Outcomes: Upon successful completion, the students will be able to define program-data independence, data models for database systems, database schema and database instances.
+Upon successful completion, the students will be able to define program-data independence, data models for database systems, database schema and database instances.
 He/she will able to recall Relational Algebra concepts, and use it to translate queries to